-My four letter reply stayed in my mind, the Lord be praised!
+My four-letter reply stayed in my mind, the Lord be praised!
 I looked at a clock on the wall, 10.05, three hours to go, until after dinner I’d be able to retreat to my chamber and ‘crash out’ for half an hour before None, the fifth service of the day.

 “Come along, come along, Brother Maurice is down there already!”

-Down in the cellar, it was my and Brother Maurice’s task to brush mould off an area of wall with heavy wire brushes.
+Down in the cellar, it was my and Brother Maurice’s task to brush the mould off an area of the wall with heavy wire brushes.
 Then to paint the area with limewash.
 Cold, damp and unpleasant work.

 “Good Lord!”
 I heard Brother Maurice exclaim.

 “What’s up?”
-I went over to where he was working to find a brick had become loose, revealing a cavity.
+I went over to where he was working to find a brick that had become loose, revealing a cavity.
 “Is there anything in there?”

 He removed the brick and fished around, pulling out a small book, some candles and a wide cardboard tube about a foot long.
 “It’s a diary, written in Latin,” he said, examining the book.
 “It talks about Father Jeremiah.
 That was before the war!”

-I took the tube, and prised off the cap.
+I took the tube and prised off the cap.
 There was something inside.
 I extracted it to find a roll of some kind of waxed paper.
 I unrolled it on a nearby table.
 “Look at this!”
 Inside was a copy of the Beano!

 We both stared at it.
 Why on Earth would anyone have secreted a comic behind a wall?!
 Brother Maurice smoothed out the curled, but still brightly coloured paper.
 It showed the antics of an ostrich and a monkey in six frames.
 A red oval contained white lettering, BIG EGGO.
 “Good Lord, this is number one!”